 Snow Bird/Hold Policy

 Members who spend a portion of the year away from the YMCA of Greater Kalamazoo may put their membership on hold for $15 a month.
-The Hold Policy has a minimum of two months with no current maximum.
+There is no minimum or maximum requirement.

 Members may bring guests to our YMCA.
 The guest's first visit to our facility is free.
 Subsequent visits require purchasing a day pass.
 All guests must check in at the Members Services desk, present a valid photo ID and sign our guest waiver.